 Planning to paint your interior walls?
-For the best results, you’ll want to clean your walls first.
+For the best results, you’ll want to clean your walls first before painting.
 This helps ensure that dust isn’t trapped in the new paint and that the new paint adheres better, for a longer-lasting result.

 With a methodical plan, like the one outlined below, getting through this critical preparation will be a breeze.

 As with most projects, making sure you have everything you’ll need before you begin, will make the job go faster, and without interruptions.
 For this small project, the list is pretty simple.